 - If the allegation is against a member of staff, the Designated Safeguarding Lead or a professional person connected to the school, the allegation should be reported to the Principal immediately.
 The matter will be referred by the Principal or the Designated Safeguarding Lead to the Jersey Designated Officer (JDO).
 If the Designated Safeguarding Lead is making the referral, they will keep the Principal informed.
-Any doubts or concerns may be discussed informally with the Designated Safeguarding Officer (DSO) for Education initially on a “no names” basis.

 - If the allegation is against the Principal, the person receiving the allegation should immediately inform the Vice Principal, who will manage communication with the DSO/JDO.
 The Principal must not be informed of the allegation prior to contact with the DSO.

 - If an allegation is made against the Chair of Governors or another Governor, the allegation should be reported to the Principal.
 In either case, any such allegations will be discussed with the DSO before further action is taken.